 - 1. Be safe, appropriate and not disrupt or interfere with the education process. - 2.
 Recognize that extremely brief garments, including but not limited to, tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and back) and see through garments are not appropriate. - 3.
 Ensure that underwear is completely covered with outer clothing at all times. - 4.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 5.
-Exclude items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 6.
+Exclude items that are vulgar, obscene, and libelous or denigrate, harass, bully and/or discriminate against others including items that harass, bully and/or discriminate against others on the basis of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex. - 6.
 Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities. - 7.
 Exclude any combination of clothing and/or items that law enforcement agencies currently consider gang related (these items may change over time).

 Each building principal or his or her designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Provisions of the Dress Code are applicable at all times within the school building and at all school functions.
+Exceptions or modifications may be authorized by the building principal for a specific school activity on a single event basis.
 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in school suspension for the day.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.

-VI.
+VII.
 Prohibited Student Conduct

-The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities and equipment.
+The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel, other members of the school community and other individuals on school grounds, and with proper regard for the care of school facilities and equipment.